Executor Plugins

 - At least one of

-address_list4oraddress_list6is required. comment_prefixand the plugintagmust not contain;or=.- Synchronous mode does not change the DNS response itself.
+address-listtargets and avoid large shared lists to reduce RouterOS management-plane scan cost. comment_prefixand the plugintagmust not contain;or=.- Synchronous mode does not change the DNS response itself.
 Even if the RouterOS write fails, the DNS result is still preserved.

 upgrade